-Len Carella started working in ceramics in 1998 at Parsons School of Design in New York City midway through a 20 year career as a designer of footwear and leather goods.
+Len Carella started working in ceramics in 1998 taking classes at Parsons School of Design in New York City midway through a 20 year career as a designer of footwear and leather goods.

-He currently works full-time from his San Francisco studio creating one-of-a-kind & site specific sculpture and hand made, small scale production functional ware.
-He works primarily in high fire stoneware and porcelain that often includes leather, cork details.
+He currently works full-time from his San Francisco studio creating one-of-a-kind & site specific installation art & sculpture in stoneware, porcelain, leather, glass, cork and textile and small batch functional ware in stoneware & porcelain for home and restaurant use.

 From February-March 2019 he mounts his show, 'Shadows+Light' of sculptural installations at Esqueleto in Oakland CA

 From February 2-March 31, 2018, a collection of his functional ware was featured at Hugomento Gallery in San Francisco’s Dogpatch neighborhood.

 In January 2018 he was again selected as a featured artist in 21Pop at Fog Art & Design Fair in SF.